Ontario Highway 400: Expansion

 first constructed when the super two was extended from Coldwater to Waubaushene in the late 1970s.

 This work was completed a year later during the fall of 1988.

-Highway400 was expanded and upgraded through Vaughan in the late 1980s and early 1990s, largely in tandem with the construction of Highway407, with a collector-express system added to separate traffic at the Highway407 interchange from access to Highway 7 and Langstaff Road.
+In 1979–80, ramps serving the freeway south of that crossing were added to the existing Rutherford Road overpass to serve the newly opened Canada's Wonderland theme park.
+Highway 400 was expanded and upgraded through Vaughan in the late 1980s and early 1990s, largely in tandem with the construction of Highway 407, with a collector-express system added to separate traffic at the Highway 407 interchange from access to Highway 7 and Langstaff Road.

-The cloverleaf interchange with Highway7 was reconfigured to a partial cloverleaf in 1987–88.
-The northbound lanes of Highway400 were shifted to a temporary diversion between Steeles Avenue and Highway7, bypassing the original alignment in order to facilitate construction of the four-level interchange with Highway407, which was completed in 1990.
+As a precursor to the widening of Highway 400, the cloverleaf interchange with Highway 7 was reconfigured to a partial cloverleaf in 1987–88, which included replacing the existing overpass with a longer structure in order to accommodate the future collector/distributor lanes, and would also increase capacity for Highway 7 from four to six general purpose traffic lanes.
+The northbound lanes of Highway 400 were shifted to a temporary diversion between Steeles Avenue and Highway 7 in order to facilitate construction of the four-level stack interchange with Highway 407, with the precast concrete post-tensioned bridges completed in 1990.
+Only the third level flyovers were immediately opened to serve Highway 400 traffic, with the rest of the junction closed off for the next few years as work on Highway 407 progressed.

-Portions of this diversion were later retained for the ramps to and from Highway407, which opened on June 7, 1997.
+Portions of this diversion were later retained for the ramps to and from Highway 407, which opened on June 7, 1997.